rzzzwilson/pyMail/README.rst

 Must be able to send email in plain text as well as HTML.
 The default should be configurable.
 Of course, sending in HTML will also send a plain text copy.
+The question now is how much *HTML stuff* should we allow the email composer to fiddle with.

 Must be able to attach files.